Ykauji/HackathonApp/README.md

 # HackathonApp
 Android App to help build communities through local events.

 Planned on adding google firestore backend, but ran out of time!
 Mostly front end focused app, check the other one for a backend focused app!
+Set up for dynamic content addition.